 - Serve warm with optional accompanying sauce.
 These latkes also pair well with kimchi or sour cream and chopped scallions.

 - Enjoy to your heart's content, and share with love.
 Happy Hanukkah!

-Becky Jaye is from Brooklyn, N.Y. and is a rabbinical student at Hebrew Union College – Jewish Institute of Religion.
+Becky Jaye (she/her) is from Brooklyn, N.Y. and is a rabbinical student at Hebrew Union College – Jewish Institute of Religion.
 She completed her B.A. in American studies and creative non-fiction writing at Yale College and, after working as a Yale-China Association Teaching Fellow in Zhuhai, China, for two years, continued her studies at Yale Divinity School, where she completed an M.A. in religion, focusing her studies on interfaith dialogue and Sephardic Jewry.